Top 12 Healthy Ways To Cope with Unemployment

 Use this slip in time to engage in something new that you’ve always wanted to try.
 Don’t just focus on what satisfies you within the scope of a prospective job, but also what satisfies you personally.
 While you’re unemployed, it’s a GREAT time to knock off a few things that may be on your bucket list: sky diving, belly dancing, yoga training, painting, golf lessons… try on whatever you’ve said: “I’d love to do ____ if I weren’t WORKING”.

 Support can be a trusted friend, a coach, a counselor, a career center, or even someone who’s been there before.
 Enroll people on your unemployment journey.
 Since your transition affects your family as well, it may be helpful to seek the outside support of friends or professionals.
 Utilize the freedom, flexibility, and universality of Social Media engines to help you network and get to people who may be able to help you.
 It takes a village to find a job these days, and you never know who knows whom until you enroll others in your search.

 10. Shape-shift your thoughts

 Calm your fears and reinforce your sense of hope and happiness daily.
-The people who follow the well-known advice of “the secret” know – that putting your thoughts out in the world make them a reality.
+The people who follow the well-known advice of “the secret” know – that putting your thoughts out in the world makes them a reality.
 To survive a period of unemployment avoid searching until you’re bleary-eyed looking for one more open job.
-Instead focus on what you’d like next, ask for it, involve others and quell your fear and shame-filled thoughts of loss and scarcity.
+Instead, focus on what you’d like next, ask for it, involve others, and quell your fear and shame-filled thoughts of loss and scarcity.

-11. Let go of how things are “supposed to be”
+11. To healthily cope with unemployment, let go of how things are “supposed to be”

 When you let go of what was and begin to accept “what is now”, you move into the present moment.
 This is the only moment you can control.